CodingAtLarj/cinema/group_agreement.md

 # CONFLICT PLAN
-1. Patience and understanding will lead our approach to conflicts 2.Any conflicts lasting more than 5 minutes should be listed as a blocker.
+1. Patience and understanding will lead our approach to conflicts
+2. Any conflicts lasting more than 5 minutes should be listed as a blocker.
 3. Short breaks encouraged to mitigate tension that can lead to conflicts

 # WORK PLAN